hirosystems/docs/clarinet-debug-contract.md

 ## Command Line Debugger

-Inside of the console (`clarinet console`), there is a debugger for stepping through your contracts on the command line, including support for:
+Inside the console (`clarinet console`), there is a debugger for stepping through your contracts on the command line, including support for:

 - Breakpoints